doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 ### [Wrye Mash](https://www.nexusmods.com/morrowind/mods/45439?)
 This powerful tool will be used primarily to clean and repair plugins, clean and repair game saves, enable mod-added BSA archives, and update plugin masters.
-1. Download and install the latest x64 manual installation archive, under Main Files
+1. Download the latest x64 manual installation archive, under Main Files, and any x64 manual installation Update file (if applicable)
 1. Extract the contents to your Morrowind root foler (C:\...\Morrowind).
 Overwrite/merge if prompted
 1. Run mash64.exe
 	- The application will prompt you to select the Morrowind root directory.
 It will also prompt you to select an Installers path: select the C:\...\Morrowind\Mods directory you created earlier